socketstream/socketstream/doc/guide/en/client_side_templates.md

 SocketStream supports two types of client-side template engines out-of-the-box:

 ##### default
 Simply wraps each template in a DIV tag with an ID prefix of 'tmpl-'.
 Suitable for use with many template engines, including jQuery Templates (as used by SocketStream 0.2).
-Used by default if no template engine is specified.

 ##### ember
 Outputs templates in the correct format for Ember.js.
 No prefix is added.